OhhhThatVarun/swear-free/README.md

-# swear-free
-This is a go library to censor all the swear words in a given text.
+# swear-free: A Go library for detecting and filtering swear words.

 # Installation